OVERVIEW

 Snyder, Robert.
 2014.
 Crossing Broadway : Washington Heights and the promise of New York City.
 Ithaca: Cornell University Press.

-In this very important text on the history of Washington Heights and New York City, Synder employs historical research, reporting, and oral histories so as to allow the reader great insight into how Washington Heights was formed into the neighborhood we know it as today.
-Furthermore, the book elucidates Washington Heights as the largest Dominican community outside of the Dominican Republic and maps this transformation.
+In this very important text on the history of Washington Heights and New York City, Synder employs historical research, reporting, and oral histories to give the reader great insight into how Washington Heights was formed into the neighborhood we know it as today.
+Furthermore, the book elucidates Washington Heights as the largest Dominican community outside the Dominican Republic and maps this transformation.

 L’Official, Peter.
 2021.
 Urban Legends: The South Bronx in Representation and Ruin.
 Boston: Harvard University Press.